 Chinese Zodiac 2020

-According to the Chinese calendar, 2020 was the Year of the Rat, which occurs every twelve years.
+According to the Chinese zodiac system, 2020 marked The Year of the Rat, a cycle that repeats itself once every twelve years.

-However, the Chinese zodiac also includes five elements, which are Wood, Fire, Earth, Gold (Metal), and Water.
-So this makes 2020 the Year of the Gold Rat, a cycle which happens once every sixty years.
+However, there are also five elements in the Chinese zodiac.
+These elements are Wood, Fire, Earth, Metal, and Water.
+So 2020 was actually the Year of the Metal Rat, which only occurs every sixty years!

-The fascinating thing about the Chinese calendar is that it operates on a lunar cycle, which means that the Year of the Gold Rat officially kicked off on January 25th, and lasted until February 11, 2021.
+Did you know that the Chinese zodiac operates on a lunar calendar?
+That means the Year of the Metal Rat actually kicked off on January 25th, and lasted until February 11, 2021.

 People born in the Year of the Rat are resourceful, adaptable, and intelligent.
 They possess a sharp wit and are excellent problem solvers, making them natural leaders and quick thinkers.